(Last updated November 19, 2019. Originally posted July 7, 2012.)

 The Enterprise Mobility Exchange surveyed 300 senior mobile practitioners around the world and published ‘The Global State of Enterprise Mobility: 2016’.
 One finding of the survey was that the most common budget size for the next 12-18 months was $250,000–$500,000 chosen by 29.1 per cent of respondents — followed by 25.3% who answered over $1.5 million.

 In a June 2016 report, Magic Quadrant for Mobile App Development Platforms, Gartner analyzed 17 vendors in its MADP category: Adobe, Appcelerator, Appian, Backbase, DSI, Embarcadero, IBM, Kony, Mendix, Microsoft, Oracle, OutSystems, Pegasystems, Progress, Red Hat, Salesforce, and SAP.

-Gartner characterizes initial annual licensing costs for MADP vendors (not including actual app development efforts) in a three-tier structure, with the following number of vendors falling into each category:
+Gartner characterizes initial annual licensing costs for MADP vendors (not including actual efforts to build an app) in a three-tier structure, with the following number of vendors falling into each category:

 4 vendors in the low-cost tier of less than $25,000 per year

 3 vendors in the midrange tier of between $25,000 and $100,000 per year